SERVIR-Amazonia/suriname-training/mangrove-mapping/02_Sampling.md

 <img src="../images/mangrove/T5_2_06.png" vspace="10" width="1000">
 <p/>

-Now, we apply the DEM and NDWI masks to the Global Mangrove Distribution layer and see the difference before and after.
+Now, we apply the DEM and NDWI masks to the Global Mangrove Distribution layer.

 ```javascript
 // Update the Mangrove distribution layer using the DEM range and NDWI mask.